Rig Features

 How the IsoRot attribute for the head works.

-Warning: When animating, even if all controls have been selected and key framed, these custom attributes won’t be automatically key framed.
-Make sure to manually insert a keyframe in each attribute so you don’t lose the pose/motion you created or, in Blender 3.1, press I, then select Location, Rotation, Scale & Custom Properties.
+Warning: In older Blender versions, even if all controls have been selected and key framed, these custom attributes won’t be automatically key framed.
+Make sure to manually insert a keyframe in each attribute so you don’t lose the pose/motion you created.
+In Blender 4.4, by pressing I, a keyframe is set on all attributes and custom properties.

 In previous versions of Blender, make sure to keyframe all the controls and custom attributes!

-In Blender 3.1, to keyframe custom properties, press I, then select Location, Rotation, Scale & Custom Properties.
+In Blender 4.4, press I to automatically set a keyframe on Location, Rotation, Scale & Custom Properties..

 Another solution for keyframing custom properties is selecting Keying under on the Timeline tab and on Active Keying Set select Location, Rotation, Scale & Custom Properties, like shown on the gif below.
 That way, everytime you press I, a keyframe will be created without the pop-up menu.
 Since some animators prefer the menu, by default, that option is not enabled.
 But feel free to choose the method that suits you best.